If you live or work in Denmark, you are liable to taxation in Denmark.

 B-income includes, for example, income from fees or self-employed activities.
 When you receive B-income, you receive the full untaxed amount.
 You must then declare this income in your tax return.

 The tax calculation includes both personal income and capital income.
-There are also amounts you can deduct from the tax, such as:
+In addition, there are assessed deductions.
+These consist of expenses such as:

 - Trade union fees and unemployment insurance